A Few Simple Questions for Muslim Visitors

 False Prophets, False Teachings, False Signs and False Miracles Foretold

 As a Christian, I have been forewarned by the Apostle Paul in 2 Corinthians 11:4 against accepting the teachings of those who “preach another Jesus” or “another gospel” than that which we have already been given by the Apostles of Biblical Scripture.
 Whether it be the Jesus and teachings of Mormonism, or the Jesus and teachings of Jehovah’s Witnesses, or the Jesus and teachings of Islam, they all fall well short of the Jesus and teachings of the historic Christian faith that was delivered to the saints.
-In fact, if anyone “or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!”
-(Galatians 1:8).
+In fact, if anyone “or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed” (Galatians 1:8-9).
 Yet according to Islam, the angel “Gabriel” gave another gospel to Mohammed which, instead of rejecting, he decided to accept.

 The teachings and commands in the Qur’an and the Hadith are diametrically opposed to the teachings and commands of the Biblical Jesus.
 In Matthew 5:44-45b Jesus says, “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven …”.
 Does the Jesus of the Qur’an also teach this?
 Does even Mohammed — the prophet of Islam — teach anywhere in the Qur’an or Hadith to love and pray for one’s enemies?
 To the contrary, the Qur’an teaches that Muslims must war against non-Muslims.
 The Qur’an teaches that Muslims are not even permitted to befriend Jews and Christians.
 The Hadith teaches that Jews and Christians can and will be forced to submit to Islam, or one day experience mass slaughter for the glory of Allah if they refuse.
 It is therefore no coincidence that Jesus also forewarned us that “the time is coming when those who kill you will think they are doing a holy service for God” (John 16:2b).
 Christians are being persecuted and killed by Muslims in increasing measure today in the name of Allah, yet even despite this many Christians still choose to respond to their Muslim aggressors with forgiveness time and again.